 Nightlife in Chiang Rai And Chiang Mai

-Thailand is known for its wild nightlife but the Chiang Rai and Chiang Mai do have decent nightlife but not wild.
+Thailand is well known for its nightlife but Chiang Rai and Chiang Mai do have decent nightlife but not wild.
+Chiang Rai is quiet and Chiang Mai is a little bit more busy.

 Let’s compare the nightlife between Chiang Rai and Chiang Mai.